joshbegley/nyt-latest/previous.md

 `Zach Harper catches you up on leaguewide news.`\
 https://nytimes.com/athletic/5949137/2024/11/26/rockets-alperen-sengun-nba-the-bounce/

-**New Weight Loss Drug From Amgen Shows Promising Early Results**\
+**New Drug Causes 20 Percent Weigh Loss in Early Amgen Results**\
-`The drug, which is named MariTide and delivered in a monthly injection, is years from being sold, but caused an average of up to 20 percent weight loss in a small group of patients.`\
+`The drug, which is named MariTide and delivered in a monthly injection, is some time from being sold.`\
 https://nytimes.com/2024/11/26/health/weight-loss-drug-maritide-amgen.html